HuyLeDac/RAG_ATAM_Tool/docs/README.md

   - Backend: Flask Server, Ollama, Langchain
   - RAG database: ChromaDB
   - LLM (Llama 3.1:70b, 8b, or nemotron)
-  - Retrieval model: mistral
+  - Retrieval model:
+    - mistral for retrieval prompt generation
+    - nomic-embed-text for embedding
   - temporary input folder while there aren't any existing frontend applications
+  - temporary responses folder where the results will be stored.
 - **What kind of information should the database contain?**
   - DataType: PDFs
   - Scientific articles + webpages mentioning risks, tradeoffs and sensitivity points of different architectural styles/decisions